what's napoleon's battles?

 In the last ten years I have solo-played many battles with Napoleon's

-use now the 3rd Edition with all the optional rules, but I am always
+Edition with all the optional rules, but I was always

 interested in new mechanisms introduced in other sets such as Age of